Human rights in Malaysia: Traditional restrictive legislation

-Internal Security Act
+Internal Security Act 1960 (Repealed)

 Perhaps the best known of these laws is the Internal Security Act, which was passed in 1960, three years after Malaysia gained its independence from Britain.
 Widely viewed as draconian, it permits long-term detention without trial, and over the decades has been used systematically against individuals who have been viewed, for various reasons, as threats to Malaysia's government or to the "social order."

+In 2012, the Internal Security Act 1960 was officially repealed by the Parliament of Malaysia and replaced by the Security Offences (Special Measures) Act 2012.

-Sedition Act
+Sedition Act 1948

 Another powerful and widely employed piece of legislation, which dates back to 1948, when Malaysia was still a British colony, is the Sedition Act, which criminalizes speech or writing that is considered to be seditious.
-A great many critics and political opponents of the Malaysian government have been arrested and held under the Sedition Act, the effect of which has been to restrict freedom of expression in Malaysia.
+Many critics and political opponents of the Malaysian government have been arrested and held under the Sedition Act, the effect of which has been to restrict freedom of expression in Malaysia.

-Printing Presses and Publications Act
+Printing Presses and Publications Act 1984

 Passed in 1984, the Printing Presses and Publications Act, which makes it a crime to publish anything without a government licence that must be renewed every year by the Home Affairs Ministry, has been used to silence government critics and to ban various publications for a variety of reasons.
 As with the Sedition Act, the practical effect of the Printing Presses and Publications Act has been to severely restrict freedom of speech in Malaysia.
 Meanwhile, in East Malaysia (Sabah and Sarawak), the press is more free as there is less concern of controversy happening there.

-Police Act
+Police Act 1967

 The Police Act of 1967 allows the Royal Malaysia Police to detain persons without warrants, and has been used especially to restrict the freedom of assembly.
-Under the Police Act, until recently, police permits were required for gatherings of over four people, other than strikes.
+Before 2012 and the introduction of Peaceful Assembly Act 2012, under Section 27 of the Police Act, police permits were required for gatherings of over four people, other than strikes.